-Obviously, I think we all can agree that 2020 was a bizarre, difficult & uncertain year in countless ways.
+Obviously, I think we all can agree that 2020 & 2021 were bizarre, difficult & uncertain years in countless ways.
 The pandemic has changed the way we live, how we think and especially how we work.

 As challenging as it may be to maintain motivation during these times..
 It’s important we move forward and choose to focus on positivity.